microsoft/project-rome/Android/reference documentation/AppServiceConnection.md

 `public void closeAsync()`

 ### getAppServiceName
-Returns the app service name with which this AppServiceClientConnection instance was constructed.
+Returns the app service name with which this AppServiceConnection instance was constructed.

 `public String getAppServiceName()`